1. Testing for Adult ADD/ADHD with a diagnosis if the test is positive (qualifying for a diagnosis of ADD/ADHD).

 2. Testing for Child, Adolecent & Teen ADHD/ADD with a diagnosis if the test is positive (qualifying for a diagnosis of ADD/ADHD).

-3. A written letter to take to your doctor or a doctor/nurse practioner/ PA that I refer you to which states your test results and diagnosis to than be evaluated for medication management.
+3. A written results for your doctor or a doctor/nurse practioner/ PA which states your test results and diagnosis to than be evaluated for medication management.

-5. A written letter to take to school and/or your place of employment so that you can request special accomodations for yourself or your child based on the diagnosis.
+4. A written results for school and/or your place of employment so that you can request special accomodations for yourself/ your child based on the diagnosis.

 Symptoms of ADD/ADHD: